kurikaesu/userspace-tablet-driver-daemon/README.md

 ### There is an untested generic XP-Pen tablet driver that should work for the majority of devices that aren't officially supported.

-**Unless otherwise indicated, all supported tablets have dials/touch-strips working and bindable.
-Stylus pressure curve is also configurable.**

-It initializes the supported tablets with their default bindings but the bindings can be changed by modifying the configuration file:
-`$HOME/.local/share/userspace_tablet_driver_daemon/driver.cfg`

-This driver also listens to a unix socket at `$HOME/.local/var/run/userspace_tablet_driver_daemon.sock` that takes in messages of format `struct unix_socket_message`: https://github.com/kurikaesu/userspace-tablet-driver-daemon/blob/main/src/unix_socket_message.h.
-It is possible to receive a response from messages sent to devices as long as the response expected flag is set.

-Things on the TODO list:
+If you test your device against this generic driver and find that it works, please create an issue and provide the device ID for your device, its name and preferrably a link to the product page.
+If your device only partially works, we will be interested in knowing that too.

+---

+## How to change bindings
+Preferred way is to use the GUI: https://github.com/kurikaesu/userspace-tablet-driver-gui You can change bindings manually by changing the JSON config but the format is currently changing too quickly to make effective documentation.

+## To-do:
-- Support more devices
+- Officially support more devices
 - Provide a way to set up calibrate pressure curves through the GUI in a user friendly way.

 ## Warning
 - This includes a 70-uinput-plugdev.rules file that gives users on your computer that are in the `plugdev` permission group access to uinput without SUDO.
 This is how I can make this driver run without having the user constantly enter their password each time.

-## How to change bindings
-Preferred way is to use the GUI: https://github.com/kurikaesu/userspace-tablet-driver-gui You can change bindings manually by changing the JSON config but the format is currently changing too quickly to make effective documentation.

 ## Installing
 For debian based distributions, download the deb package from the list of releases.
 The deb package can be installed with `sudo dpkg -i <package_name.deb>`

 If you use an Arch-based distro, you can install the package from the AUR.
 There are two versions, one unstable and one stable.

 The unstable version can be installed with: